-In July of 2001, Kuebler’s was offered a great location and store in Eugene, Oregon, which allowed for great representation between Roseburg and Salem.
+In July of 2001, Kuebler’s was offered a great location and store in Eugene, Oregon, which allowed for greater representation between Roseburg and Salem.
 It opened with Lane, Broyhill, and Lexington galleries.

 In 2002, Kuebler’s Furniture had the good fortune to be offered a chance to be the anchor store in the Shasta Center in Redding, CA. The possibility of an increased market, while still being able to keep their homes in Shasta County was appealing and in March 2003 the Redding store opened with Lane and Broyhill galleries.

-When asked where the Kuebler’s Furniture business is going in the future, the family looks toward the third generation of Kueblers that are even now working in the various stores; three at last count.
-Alan Kuebler, the General Manager, sees possible future expansion into new markets in Northern California and Oregon all the while keeping in mind Dean and Joyce Kueblers’ dedication to traditional values and most of all to the excellent customer service after the sale upon which they started and built the business so many years ago.
+Kuebler’s Furniture in the Future: When asked where the Kuebler’s Furniture business is going in the future, the family looks toward the third, and now a fourth generation, of Kueblers to take up the torch.
+Alan Kuebler, the General Manager, sees possible future expansion into new markets in Northern California and Oregon all the while keeping in mind Dean and Joyce Kueblers’ dedication to traditional values and most of all to the excellent customer service after the sale, upon which they started and built the business so many years ago.